 SPED 6603.
-Teaching Students with Mild Disabilities & Practicum Focuses on the knowledge base for educational intervention of students with diagnosed mild learning differences.
-Course content includes strategies for reading, written expression, mathematics, social-behavioral, study skills, and vocational and career options.
-The development of individualized programs in collaboration with general and special education colleagues will be emphasized.
+Teaching Students with Mild Disabilities and Field Work Focuses on the knowledge base for educational intervention of students with diagnosed mild learning differences.
+Course content includes strategies for reading, written expression, social-behavioral skills, and executive functioning.
+Emphasis on the development of individualized programs in collaboration with general and special education colleagues is included.
 Credit hours: 2.
-Prerequisite: acceptance to the Program or permission of instructor.

 SPED 6620.
 IEP Development and Transitioning Overview and examination of Individualized Education Program (IEP) required components.
 Includes how IEPs are developed and used in the classroom.
-The roles and responsibilities of required members of IEP team will be reviewed and analyzed in relation to students, family members, and teachers.
-Students will develop the ability to prepare students and work with families to promote successful student transitions throughout the educational experience.
+Review and analysis of the roles and responsibilities of required members of IEP team in relation to students, family members, and teachers.
+Candidates develop the ability to work with students and families to promote successful student transitions throughout the educational experience.
 Credit hours: 1.
-Prerequisite: acceptance to the Program or permission of instructor.

 SPED 6635.
-Reading Interventions for Students with LBLD (Language Based Learning Disability) This course focuses on the strategies and skills for supporting expressive language skills for students with dyslexia and other language based learning disabilities, primarily for writing.
-The course introduces the concepts of scaffolding the writing process, using a hierarchy of skills to build appropriate foundational skills sets, and understanding the hidden demands of writing for students with language based learning disabilities.
-Students in this course will draw from relevant research on expressive language arts to develop practical teaching strategies for their own learning environments.
-Reading in the content area is examined.
+Reading Interventions for Students with LBLD (Language-Based Learning Disability) This course focuses on the strategies and skills for supporting expressive language skills for students with dyslexia and other language based learning disabilities, primarily for writing.
+The course introduces the concepts of scaffolding the writing process, using a hierarchy of skills to build appropriate foundational skills sets, and understanding the hidden demands of reading and writing for students with language-based learning disabilities.
+Candidates in this course will draw from relevant research on reading.
 Credit hours: 3.

 SPED 6661.
-Exceptional Children & Special Education Law Provides an overview of the theories, definitions, and characteristics pertaining to individuals with disabilities.
+Exceptional Children and Special Education Law Provides an overview of the theories, definitions, and characteristics pertaining to individuals with disabilities.
 Reviews information in the DSM-5 related to various learning disabilities.
-Includes research and learning problems and difficulties children with learning differences face in the classroom, review of resources, accommodations and modifications as outlined by IDEA and by the Virginia Department of Education.
+Includes research and learning problems and difficulties children with learning differences face in the classroom, review of resources, accommodations and modifications as outlined by IDEA.
 Includes discussions on the special education process and influence of state and federal special education laws and policies on the public school program; provides background for designing appropriate individualized instruction, behavioral support, and classroom management applications and interventions for students with diverse learning needs.
 Credit hours: 3